joojscript/Nutricell/README.md

 ❗ **Important Disclaimer:** The interface in the prints below are all in Brazilian Portugese, the first language Nutricell was developed, but since 22/05/2020 it already supports English language (by default).

+❔ **Portuguese Speaker?** If you want to.
+There's a full version of this document available in Brazilian Portuguese, which you can find [here](https://github.com/joojscript/Nutricell/blob/master/README-pt-br.md).

 ------------

 ## ⚙ Platform